ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 # How IPFS works

- In this conceptual guide, you'll learn about the major subsystems that <VueCustomTooltip label="InterPlanetary File System"  abbreviation is-small>IPFS</VueCustomTooltip> is comprised of, and how they work.
+ In this conceptual guide, you'll learn about the major subsystems that <VueCustomTooltip label="InterPlanetary File System"  abbreviation is-small>IPFS</VueCustomTooltip> is composed of, and how they work.
 The three key responsibilities of the IPFS subsystems are:
 - **Representing and addressing data**
 - **Routing data**
 - **Transferring data**